-Master of Arts in Clinical Psychology with an Emphasis in Marriage & Family Therapy with Latinas/os
+Master of Arts in Clinical Psychology with an Emphasis in Marriage and Family Therapy with Latinx Communities

 The Center's Marriage and Family Therapy (MFT) degree program, with a Latina/o Mental Health emphasis, is committed to training students to work with Latinx communities.
 The program is dedicated to preparing students to integrate a community-based, systemic perspective, in their conceptualization and therapeutic approaches in working with underserved and unserved Latinx communities.
 The training program is committed to developing strong foundations in cultural and linguistic responsiveness.
 We believe it is essential that our students enhance their cultural understanding of Latinx communities, but to also develop the therapeutic Spanish skills necessary to meet the needs of isolated monolingual Latinx community members.
 For more information on our training philosophy, see our Training Philosophy section.

 "Knowledge emerges only through invention and reinvention, through the restless, impatient, continuing, hopeful inquiry human beings pursue in the world, with the world, and with each other"